| Title: | Robust Trimmed Clustering |

 with an alpha proportion of trimming level by minimizing the trimmed sums of squared

 orthogonal residuals.
-Each component of vector d
+Each component of vector d indicates the intrinsic dimension of

 the affine subspace where observations on that cluster are going to be clustered.